 The spring Aek Sipangolu comes out from the rock fracture which forms a waterfall.
 The water flows from this crack and continues into Lake Toba.
-Another place in Bakara Valley full of myth and legend.
+Another place in Bakara Valley is full of myth and legend.
 Locals believe it has the legacy of Sisingamangaraja I. Aek Sipangolu means “the water of life”.

 At Aek Sipangolu, enjoy not only the view of the waterfall itself but also a direct view of Lake Toba.
-It’s like killing two bird with one stone.
+It’s like killing two birds with one stone.
 Climb into the platform to see the vastness of this great lake.
 There’s also a pool where visitors can bathe and swim.
 With the view of the lake behind just like an infinity pool.

 Janji means “promise” in the Indonesian language.
-Back in the days, Batak lords used to gather at this waterfall.
+Back in the day, Batak lords used to gather at this waterfall.
 They swore allegiance to Sisingamarajan kings, especially at times of war.
 That’s how the waterfall got its name.
 Janji Waterfall is located at Marbon Touran Village, Bakara.

-Opening Hours & Entrance Fee
+Bakara Valey Opening Hours & Entrance Fee

 |Bakara Valley Top Spot Opening Hours & Entrance Fee

 |Bakara Valley (Panatapan)

 |Tombak Sulu Sulu

 Facilities Available in Bakara Valley

 Bakara Valley is a village so expect little to no facilities here.
 Nearby ATMs can be found at Dolok Sanggul.
 The nearest commercial area from Bakara (around 7 km).
 There are also several accommodations at Dolok Sanggul.
 However, the choice is limited.
-As for restaurants, fortunately, there are plenty of them at Bakara Valley.
+As for restaurants, fortunately, there are plenty of them in Bakara Valley.

 How To Get To Bakara Valley

-Tourists coming from Medan, North Sumatra capital.
+Tourists coming from Medan, North Sumatra’s capital.
 Can go to Bakara Valley either by land or plane.
 Thanks to the new Silangit International Airport, now there’s a non-stop flight from Medan to Silangit.
 From Silangit, go to the nearest town Siborongborong by taxi.

 From there on, tourists can decide to rent a vehicle to get around Bakara Valley.
-Which approximately an hour from Siborongborong.
+Which is approximately an hour from Siborongborong.
 By land, the route is Medan – Tebing Tinggi – Siantar – Parapat – Balige – Dolok Sanggul – Bakara.
-Most tourists coming by land transport usually stay at Toba’s touristy towns such as Parapat and Balige.
+Most tourists coming by land transport usually stay in Toba’s touristy towns such as Parapat and Balige.